MayaChemTools

 Delimiter for output CSV/TSV text file(s).
 Possible values: comma, tab, or semicolon Default value: comma.

 Type of output files to generate.
-Possible values: SD, text, or both.
+Possible values: SD, FP, text, or all.
 Default value: text.

 -o, --overwrite